gexahedron/graph-book/notes/grand_unified_thing.md

 - then build o5cdc from 333pp
 - also, maybe o5cdc includes an even cycle from o244-flow,
 - maybe even with same orientation
+- maybe also o5cdc has "dominating cycle" as biggest layer,
+- and maybe the even cycle is second biggest layer
 - and maybe, also have some way to reconstruct Petersen colouring
+- or maybe the strong Petersen colouring, if it exists for the snark

+## What is definitely not possible to ask for:

+- It's not possible to ask for dominating circuit in o5cdc; for example, none of o5cdc solutions in 28.05g2151 contains a dominating circuit

+## Random thoughts

 - доказать наблюдение про oriented vs ignored (o6c4c, o5cdc, nz5)